FAIR-INNOVATION/FAIR-documentation/source/CobotsManual/teaching_pendant_software.rst

 ..
 Under the menu bar of "Robot Settings" in "Initial Settings", click "Configuration Import and Export" to enter the configuration import and export interface.

-.. **Import robot configuration files**：The user imports a robot configuration file named user.config, which contains various parameters in the robot setting function.
+.. **Import robot configuration files**:The user imports a robot configuration file named user.config, which contains various parameters in the robot setting function.
 Click the "Select File" button, select the configuration file that has been modified and the content meets the specifications, and click the "Import" button.
 When the prompt of import completion appears, the parameters in the file are successfully set.

-.. **Export robot configuration file**：Click the "Export" button to export the robot configuration file user.config to the local.
+.. **Export robot configuration file**:Click the "Export" button to export the robot configuration file user.config to the local.

-.. **Import controller database**：The user imports the controller database file named fr_controller_data.db.
+.. **Import controller database**:The user imports the controller database file named fr_controller_data.db.
 Click the "Select File" button, select the database file that has been modified and the content meets the specifications, and click the "Import" button.
 When the prompt of import completion appears, the parameters in the file are successfully set.

-.. **Controller database**：Click the "Export" button to export the robot controller database file to the local.
+.. **Controller database**:Click the "Export" button to export the robot controller database file to the local.

 .. .. image:: teaching_pendant_software/050.png
 ..    :width: 3in